caiomsouza/AI-Computer-Vision/README.md

 #My small study about the instagram world and the picture world.

-This small study about the
+This small study is about the instagram api and pictures.

 #How to use this app